Did you get a Summons to Jury Service in the Mail?

 If you need special accommodations, such as a sight or sign-language interpreter, hearing amplification, or special seating, contact the ADA coordinator for your county.

 Yes.
-Jurors are reimbursed for travel to and from the courthouse and for parking expenses.
+Jurors are reimbursed for round trip travel between their home address and the courthouse as well as parking expenses.
 Jurors receive $30 a day for serving up to seven days, and $50 per day for each day that exceeds seven days of service.
 State employees that work in the courthouse are not paid for jury service, or reimbursed for travel to and from the courthouse and for parking expenses.